 Renault Clio review

-Finally, a 1.2-litre petrol TCe unit powers the GT-Line model, which acts as a mid-point in the range between the Dynamique S and hot Clio Renaultsport.
-This model features the same aggressive styling as the Renaultsport, but has more standard kit over the Dynamique S, with TomTom Live sat-nav, R-Link touchscreen infotainment system and an upgraded stereo.
+Finally, a more powerful 1.2-litre petrol TCe unit powers the GT-Line model, which acts as a mid-point in the range between the Dynamique S and hot Clio Renaultsport.
+This variant features the same aggressive styling as the Renaultsport, but has more standard kit over the Dynamique S, with TomTom Live sat-nav, R-Link touchscreen infotainment system and an upgraded stereo.

 Topping the range is the 1.6-litre turbocharged, 197bhp Clio Renaultsport that will satisfy those looking for a Clio with a bit more punch - this car will reach 62mph in 6.7 seconds.

 The Clio is a freshly styled alternative to its supermini rivals, offering plenty of kit and efficient engines.
 There's a comprehensive set of engines and trim levels to choose from, but the drive still trails the Fiesta and the interior quality can't quite match the best in class.

 The latest Renault Clio is a much more attractive and unique-looking supermini when compared with its conservative predecessor.
 Taking cues from the 2010 Renault DeZir concept car, the Clio has a sleek profile with disguised rear door handles hidden in the C-pillars.

 Renault has jumped on the personalisation bandwagon, too, with options such as bodywork decals and matching colour schemes for the paint, wheels and interior all available.
 Some models feature distinctive LED daytime running lights, too.